 - 2) Hot works are not normally conducted.
-If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) The fixed electrical installation shall be tested every 5 years.
-Last EICR dated 01/08/23 and marked as Satisfactory.
+If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
+This information is held by the Estate Services Manager.
+Sampled appliances are dated June 2025.

+4) The fixed electrical installation shall be tested every 5 years.
+Last EICR dated 31/07/23 and marked as Satisfactory.

-- 4) Electrical service cupboards have FD30s rated doors, secured with a suited cylinder lock. - 5) There is a lightning protection system installed to the building.
+- 5) Electrical service cupboards have FD30s rated doors, secured with a suited cylinder lock. - 6) There is a lightning protection system installed to the building.
 Maintenance contracts are in place for lightning conductor testing in accordance with BS 6651.